franke-hub/SDL/src/cpp/sys/README.md

 This subdirectory is intended to contain programs that need to be in the user's `~/bin/.` subdirectory.
-These programs are generally prequisites for building and testing other .cpp programs included in the distribution.
+These programs are generally prerequisite for building and testing other .cpp programs included in the distribution.
 As such, they must not utilize any of the distribution libraries.
 (This also implies that they usually won't need to be recompiled when the